SALEM, Mo. • Amy Murr turned the tables on me.

 “Why are you doing this?” she asks me.
 Why are you writing about poor people, drug addicts and felons?
 Why are you telling stories about folks in rural towns all over the state who are having their civil rights trampled upon by local sheriffs and prosecutors and judges?

-Tony Messenger has written about several cases where people were charged for being in jail or on probation, then owe more money than their fin…
+Tony Messenger has written about Missouri cases where people were charged for their time in jail or on probation, then owe more money than the…

 It’s the simple indignity of it all, I said.

 Many years ago, I got pulled over by police in the city where my daughter is now a cop.
 My tags were expired.
 The officer seemed to be taking a long time running my name and driver’s license through the computer.
 Another police car showed up.
 The officer took the slow walk back to my car.
 She asked me to get out of the vehicle.
 She cuffed me, put her hand on my head and lowered me into the back seat of her police cruiser.

 It turns out I had forgotten about a speeding ticket from about a year before.

 There was a warrant out for my arrest.